anuragunni/mpimatrixmultiplication/README.md

 # Matrix Multiplication Using MPI

-Highly researched topic in computer science and linear algebra. @cr Implement a parallel matrix algorithm using OpenMP
+Highly researched topic in computer science and linear algebra.
+Implement a parallel matrix algorithm using OpenMP.